quipucords/quipucords/docs/source/man.rst

   Required.
 Sets the type of source.
 Must be ``network`` or ``vcenter``.

-``--address=address_and_port`

-  Optional.
-The connection information needed for a vcenter source.

-``--hosts ip_addresses``
+``--hosts ip_address``

-  Optional.
   Sets the host name, IP address, or IP address range to use when running a scan.
 You can also provide a path for a file that contains a list of host names or IP addresses or ranges, where each item is on a separate line.
 The following examples show several different formats that are allowed as values for the ``--hosts`` option:

   * A specific host name: